bertofurth/Seagate-Central-Utils/syncthing/README-syncthing.md

 have included a custom startup script in this project called "syncthing-init.sh" to work on the Seagate Central.

-Note that this script assumes that there is a user called "syncthing" that will be running the syncthing service.
-For this reason you should create a user "syncthing" on the Seagate Central using the Web Management interface.
-Alternately edit the "syncthing-init.sh" script to specify a different userID.
+This script is setup to assume that there is a user called "syncthing" that will be running the syncthing service.
+For this reason you should create a user "syncthing" on the Seagate Central.

+If you create the "syncthing" user using the Web Management interface then a new samba share will be created for "syncthing".

+If you use the command line "adduser" tool on the Seagate Central as follows then a user will be created but no samba share will be put in place.

+    adduser -h /Data/syncthing -s /bin/false syncthing

+Alternately edit the "syncthing-init.sh" script to specify a different existing userID to run the service.

 **Security Note** Be aware that the "synthing.sh" script will activate the syncthing GUI on port 8384 of the Segate Central Ethernet by default.